Connector support

 AreaSupported pathWhere to review

-Vehicle dataCSV replay, HTTP polling, webhook sidecar, generic JSON transform, authenticated telemetry POST./admin/operations/connectors
+Vehicle dataCSV replay, HTTP polling, webhook sidecar, generic JSON transform, authenticated telemetry POST./admin/operations/connectors/vehicle-avl

-PredictionDeterministic built-in predictor and external HTTP predictor adapter with shadow mode./admin/operations/prediction-lab
+PredictionDeterministic built-in predictor and external HTTP predictor adapter with shadow/fail-closed metadata./admin/operations/connectors/prediction

-ValidationMobilityData static GTFS and GTFS Realtime validator wrappers when tooling is installed./admin/operations/validation-health
+ValidationMobilityData static GTFS and GTFS Realtime validator wrappers when tooling is installed./admin/operations/connectors/validators

 Planned Or Candidate Work